arrayltd-net/powershellv5_printer_state_monitor/README.md

 The same values can be modified for each printer

-If running an older version of powershell that doesn't recognize the get-content's -raw parameter, replace the existing final lines of code with this:
+If running an older version of powershell that doesn't recognize the get-content's -raw parameter, replace the existing final lines of code with this to manually insert line breaks and carriage returns after each line in the log before emailing it:

  #send email